What is Driver CPC?

 If you don't qualify for 'acquired rights' for Driver CPC

-If you had your bus licence on or after 10 September 2008 or your truck licence on or after 10 September 2009 you don’t qualify for acquired rights and must obtain your ‘initial CPC’.
+If you obtained your bus licence on or after 10 September 2008 or your truck licence on or after 10 September 2009 you don’t qualify for acquired rights and must obtain your ‘initial CPC’.

 To become a professional bus or truck driver and obtain your ‘initial CPC’ you first must pass:

 The Driver CPC bus/truck test and practical test can be carried out in any existing bus/truck test location.
 But not every type of vehicle can be tested at all centres.
 Find out which type of vehicle that can be tested in each test centre.